Our main pursuits are to actively

 connecting IPSC networks for many reasons and more

-talkgroup servers.
+especially now, since the creation of talkgroup servers.
 Most

 importantly, peer slots on a simple IPSC network were finite and